nklmish/microservice-demo/README.md

 ```
 curl -s localhost:44953/catalog-service/catalog/100 | jq .
 ```
-You will notice that only comments will be missing from the response and still your application will be working .
+You will notice that only comments will be missing from the response and still your application will work.
 E.g.

 ```json
 {